RapidAPI/DevRel-Stack-Data/guides/posts/graphql-aliases-variables/post.md

 ---
-title: "Interactive Guide to GraphQL Queries: Aliases and Variables"
+title: 'Interactive Guide to GraphQL Queries: Aliases and Variables'
 description: "Let's try to understand the Aliases, Variables in GraphQL queries."
 authors:
     - ahmadBilal
+categories:
-category: interactive
+    - interactive
 tags:
     - graphql
     - api
     - interactive
 publishedDate: 2021-11-18T14:17:11.709Z
 lastModifiedDate: 2021-11-18T14:17:11.709Z
-coverImage: ""
+coverImage: ''
 draft: false
 ---

 <Lead>
 	GraphQL, a query language, is an API standard for data query and manipulation.
 GraphQL queries enable declarative data fetching and expose only a single endpoint that you can use to get data.
 </Lead>

 This guide is a continuation of our interactive series on GraphQL.
 In the [previous one](https://rapidapi.com/guides/graphql-fields-arguments), we learned about GraphQL queries, fields, and arguments.
 This guide will cover the use of aliases and variables in GraphQL queries.